About the Mōlī

 Dad: “Larry” (K229) was banded in Princeville in 2007.
 Larry was named after a Sears repairman whom one resident said was his most frequent visitor.

 Previous nesting: has always been on Kaweonui Circle.
 Their first chick hatched in 2016.
-Only two of their five previous chicks have survived.
+Three of their six previous chicks have survived.
 Of the three that were lost, one was killed by a feral cat, one died from obstruction due to plastics inadvertently fed by the parents, and one was hit by a car.
-Mea Ola is their sixth chick.
+If this chick hatches, it will be Larry and Doraʻs seventh babe.

 More about Mōlī